SQLite Where

 SQLite WHERE multiple conditions

-For example, to find which tracks composed by Smith, you use the LIKE operator as follows:
+For example, to find which tracks were composed by Smith, you use the LIKE operator as follows:

 SELECT